matboivin/libft/README.md

 `libft` is an individual school project at [42 Paris](https://www.42.fr) campus.

 42 is a private, non-profit and tuition-free Computer Science school based on peer-to-peer learning and hands-on projects.
-All programs written in C follow [42 style guideline](https://github.com/42Paris/norminette).
+All programs written in C follow 42 style guideline ([see 42 Norminette (beta version)](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf)).

 > The libft project is about implementing some of the Standard C Library functions to get a glimpse on basic algorithms.
 This personal library aims to be expanded and improved throughout the years.
 The 'ft' in front of function names stands for 'fourty two'.